jenkinsci/subversion-plugin/docs/kerberos-auth.md

 ### Linux

 That the domain account is not compromised because the credentials are saved in clear text somewhere in the file system Kerberos is using a keytab file.
 In this file the domain credentials are stored encrypted.
 The keytab can be created by your domain administrator.
-When you have the password for the account you also can create the keytab by yourself.
-Here is the procedure:
+When you have the password for the account and a Linux box you can create the keytab by yourself.
+Newer versions of directory servers are relying on strong encryption algorithms.
+The example below demonstrates the usage of arcfour-hmac for older releases and aes256-cts for newer releases.
+For the strong encryption the SALT value is required which can be determined like this:

+    # get the SALT value
+    $ KRB5_TRACE=/dev/tty kinit JenkinsAccount@DOMAIN.ORG
+    ...
+    Selected etype info: etype aes256-cts, salt "DOMAIN.ORGJenkinsAccount", params ""

+**Advice:** The SALT value is supported since MIT Kerberso 1.17.

+It is possible using both encryptions for a transition phase in one keytab, the Kerberos libraries will select the right on.

     $ ktutil
+    ktutil: addent -password -p JenkinsAccount@DOMAIN.ORG -k 1 -e rc4-hmac
+    Password for JenkinsAccount@DOMAIN.ORG: xxxxxx
-    ktutil: addent -password -p JenkinsAccount@DOMAIN.ORG -e RC4-HMAC -k 1
+    ktutil: addent -password -p JenkinsAccount@DOMAIN.ORG -k 1 -e aes256-cts -s DOMAIN.ORGJenkinsAccount
     Password for JenkinsAccount@DOMAIN.ORG: xxxxxx
     ktutil: wkt JenkinsAccount.keytab
     ktutil: q